kushalpagolu/tello_epoch_rl/README.md

     * The policy is how the agent maps a state (observation) to an action.
 In simpler terms, it's the agent's brain.
 The agent makes predictions from this brain and applies it to the environment.
     * The agent updates its policy to maximize reward using the PPO model.

+**How the Agent Interacts With You:**

+The primary interaction occurs within the `DroneControlEnv` class, specifically in the `step` method and making use of the `get_human_feedback` method.

+Here's a breakdown:

+1. **Agent Proposes an Action:** The RL agent (the `PPO` model) uses the processed EEG data (`processed_data`) to predict an action.
+This happens in the `process_data` function within `main.py`.
+2. **Action Displayed (Potentially):** The predicted action is printed to the console:  `print(f"RL Agent Suggested Action: {action}")`
+3. **Human Feedback Request:** The code then pauses and asks for your approval of the action.
+This is done by presenting the prompt "Approve action?
+(Press 'y' for yes, 'n' for no, timeout=3s)" (or similar) in the console.
+4. **Feedback Input:** You, the human, are expected to press either the 'y' key for "yes" (approve) or the 'n' key for "no" (reject) *within the time limit*.
+5. **Action Execution (Conditional):**
+    * If you approve (press 'y'), the action is sent to the drone (if `connect_drone` is True).
+    * If you reject (press 'n'), a counter action is sent to revert.
+6. **Reward Adjustment:** The agent receives a reward based on your feedback:
+    * Positive feedback ('y') results in a positive reward (+1).
+    * Negative feedback ('n') results in a negative reward (-1).
+    * No feedback (timeout) results in a small reward (0.1).

+**Possible Actions the Agent Might Ask You About:**

+The actions are determined by the `action_space` defined in the `DroneControlEnv` and are continuous values within a specific range.
+The agent has 2 action features.

+* **Forward/Backward Speed:** This controls the drone's movement forward or backward.
+The value will be a number between -1.0 and 1.0, which is then scaled to a speed value.
+A positive value means forward and negative means backwards.
+* **Left/Right Speed:** This controls the drone's movement left or right.
+Similar to forward/backward speed, the value will be a number between -1.0 and 1.0.
+A positive value means right and negative means left.

+**Example Scenario:**

+1. The EEG data indicates that you are thinking about moving the drone forward and to the right.
+2. The RL agent predicts the action `[0.5, 0.3]`.
+3. The console displays: `"RL Agent Suggested Action: [0.5, 0.3]"` and `"Approve action?
+(Press 'y' for yes, 'n' for no, timeout=3s)"`.
+4. If you press 'y', the drone will move forward at approximately 50% of its maximum speed and to the right at approximately 30% of its maximum speed.
+The agent receives a reward of +1.
+5. If you press 'n', the drone will perform the inverse movement (-50% forward, -30% right, which is backwards and to the left).
+The agent receives a reward of -1.

+**Important Considerations:**

+* **Action Interpretation:** The raw action values (e.g., `[0.5, 0.3]`) might not be immediately intuitive.
+The agent is learning to map EEG patterns to these action values, and it's the *relative* values that matter.
+* **Timeout:** If you don't provide feedback within the timeout period, the agent will proceed with the action (or a default behavior) and receive a neutral or small reward.
+* **Exploration:** In the early stages of training, the agent will likely explore a wide range of actions, some of which might seem random or counterintuitive.
+This is a normal part of the learning process.
+*

 **Why These Design Choices?**

 * **Continuous Action Space:** We use a continuous action space (`spaces.Box`) because the drone's speed can be any value within a certain range, not just a few discrete options.